lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/nanoscale_simulations.md

 Time-Dependent Density Functional Theory (for molecules), or within Many-Body Perturbation Theory (the GW approximation).

-Available ABINIT packages can be listerd and loaded with the following commands:
+Available ABINIT packages can be listed and loaded with the following commands:
 ```console
 marie@login$ module avail ABINIT
 ---------------------------- /sw/modules/scs5/chem -----------------------------